eclipse-tractusx/traceability-foss/README.md

 ### Backend Testing Strategy
 See [TESTING](tx-backend/TESTING.md).

-## ESS investigations

-The creation of the ESS investigations offers the possibility to search for a company under investigation.
-This search needs an active connection to a BPDM, connection defined here, in the backend.
-In order to enable this search in the frontend, you need to define in the `application.yml` the `feign.bpdmApi.url` environment variable with a valid URL for an active BPDM.

-Beside that, the following variables also must be defined for the IRS jon status check:

-`ess.initialDelayForIrsJobStatusCheck` and `ess.fixedDelayForIrsJobStatusCheck` with values in milliseconds.

-The value of `ess.maxNumberOfNewInvestigations` must be positive or zero and limits the number of part IDs for which a new ESS investigation will be created.
-Zero turns off the creation of new investigations.

 ## API documentation
 The project follows [OpenAPI Specification](https://swagger.io/specification/) in order to document implemented REST Endpoints.
 The documentation can be found under [/openapi directory](https://github.com/eclipse-tractusx/traceability-foss/blob/main/tx-backend/openapi/traceability-foss-backend.json) or can be viewed in the Swagger UI accessing the url: `{projectBasePath}/api/swagger-ui/index.html`